Nash Metropolitan: Series I

 Production at Austin's Longbridge factory started in October 1953 (Commencing VIN1001).
 Nicknamed the "baby Nash", the cars were tiny.
-They had an 85 in wheelbase, overall length of 149.5 in and a gross weight of only 1785 lb for the Convertible and 1825 lb for the Hardtop, thus making the Metropolitan smaller than the Volkswagen Beetle.
+They had an 85 in wheelbase, overall length of 149.5 in and a gross weight of only 1785 lb for the convertible and 1825 lb for the hardtop, thus making the Metropolitan smaller than the Volkswagen Beetle.
 The two models, a convertible and a hardtop, were powered by the OHV 1200 cc straight-4 Austin 'A40' series engine (as used in the Austin A40 Devon/Dorset) driving the rear wheels through a three-speed manual transmission.
 The initial order was for 10,000 units, with an option to increase the order if sales were sufficient.

+The new car underwent rigorous testing at the Nash Proving Grounds, but the first assignment for newly hired Assistant Technical Advisor, Carl Chakmakian, was to conduct supervised testing to achieve advertising and sales training objectives.
+In December 1953, two new NKI-branded (serial numbers 1009 and 1013) were driven 800 m from their arrival port to the new Raleigh Speedway in North Carolina to conduct two days of speed endurance and fuel economy evaluation.
+The tests were run and certified by NASCAR officials that included Bill France.
+With two drivers from Shreveport, Louisiana, Roxy Dancey and Herschel Buchanan, one car finished the 24-hour endurance run achieving 1469.7 mi at an average speed of 61.2 mph and 21.1 mpgus overall.
+It had eleven pit stops to change drivers, add fuel and oil, and make tire changes because of the track's abrasive aggregate surface and fast corners.
+The car did not need any service or parts other than the tires.
+The second car was subjected to a non-stop 24-hour fuel economy test with drivers changing every three hours while the car was in motion, and refueling was also accomplished in motion three times by attaching a gas can to the side window drained into the car's tank.
+The car averaged 41.7 mpgus.